Peking Express (film)

-Peking Express is a 1951 American film-noir crime thriller action adventure film made by Paramount Pictures.
-It is the second remake of Paramount's earlier Shanghai Express (1932), remade as Night Plane from Chungking (1943) and the first film to be set in the newly emerged People's Republic of China (PRC).
-It was directed by William Dieterle and produced by Hal B. Wallis, from a screenplay by John Meredyth Lucas, based on the original screenplay by Jules Furthman and Harry Hervey.
-The film stars Joseph Cotten, Corinne Calvet and Edmund Gwenn with Marvin Miller.
+Peking Express is a 1951 American action adventure film produced and released by Paramount Pictures.
+It is the second remake of Paramount's earlier Shanghai Express (1932), following Night Plane from Chungking (1943), and the first film to be set in Red China.
+It was directed by William Dieterle and produced by Hal B. Wallis from a screenplay by John Meredyth Lucas that is based on the original screenplay by Jules Furthman and Harry Hervey.
+The film stars Joseph Cotten, Corinne Calvet, Edmund Gwenn and Marvin Miller.

-Peking Express is notable for its production values.
-The music score was composed by Dimitri Tiomkin, the cinematography was by Charles Lang, the art direction by Franz Bachelin and Hal Pereira and the costume design by Edith Head.
+The music score was composed by Dimitri Tiomkin, the cinematographer was Charles Lang, the art directors were Franz Bachelin and Hal Pereira and the costume designer was Edith Head.

 Plot

-Doctor Michael Bachlin (Joseph Cotten), is in Shanghai investigating a missing shipment of medical supplies for the United Nations' World Health Organization.
-He must travel to Peking on the express train with other passengers, Father Joseph Murray (Edmund Gwenn), and Kwon (Marvin Miller), a mysterious businessman.
-Just before the train leaves, Kwon's son, Ti Shen (Robert W. Lee), attempts to board, but his mother, Li Eiu (Soo Yong), has him arrested by Nationalist agents, before boarding the train herself.
+Doctor Michael Bachlin is in Shanghai investigating a missing shipment of medical supplies for the World Health Organization.
+He travels to Peking on a train with other passengers such as Father Joseph Murray and Kwon a mysterious businessman.
+Just before the train leaves, Kwon's son Ti Shen attempts to board, but his mother Li Eiu has him arrested by nationalist agents before boarding the train herself.

-Another passenger is nightclub singer and former lover, Danielle Grenier (Corinne Calvet) who Michael met earlier in Paris.
-Kwon invites her and Michael to join him in the dining car.
-Father Murray gets into an argument with a reporter, Wong (Benson Fong), an ardent Communist who also clashes with Michael.
-Danielle tells Michael after they broke up, she married but her husband died a year after.
+Another passenger is nightclub singer and Michael's former lover Danielle Grenier, whom he had met in Paris.
+Kwon invites Danielle and Michael to the dining car.
+Father Murray argues with a reporter named Wong, an ardent communist who also clashes with Michael.
+Danielle tells Michael that after their relationship, she married, but her husband died a year later.

-Li Eiu who shares Danielle's compartment is found beaten by her husband.
-The next day, when the train stops to pick up soldiers, Kwon passes a message to a vendor.
-Michael wants to resume their romance but Danielle hesitates, saying she has been involve with too many others.
-Li Eiu is discovered with a knife wound, although Kwon claims she attempted suicide, but Michael is suspicious after seeing her beating.
+Li Eiu, who shares Danielle's compartment, is found beaten by her husband.
+The next day, when the train stops to collect soldiers, Kwon passes a message to a vendor.
+Michael wants to resume their romance but Danielle hesitates, saying that she has been involved with too many others.
+Li Eiu is discovered with a knife wound, although Kwon claims that she attempted suicide, but Michael is suspicious.

-Forced to halt by a blocked rail line, the train is attacked by counter-revolutionary forces with the soldiers on board surrendering, but summarily shot.
-Michael, Danielle, Murphy and Wong learn Kwon is the attackers' leader who has the passengers driven to a nearby farm house.
-Kwon, once a Communist, now deals in the black market, including stealing precious medical supplies Michael is trying to recover.
-Kwon knows Michael is going to Peking to treat a high-ranking general.
-Kwon forces Michael to contact Peking offering to release the train and its passengers in exchange for this son being freed.
+Forced to stop by a blocked rail line, the train is attacked by counterrevolutionary forces and the soldiers on board surrender but are shot.
+Kwon, the attackers' leader, has the passengers driven to a farmhouse.
+Kwon, once a communist, now deals in the black market, including stealing precious medical supplies that Michael is trying to recover.
+Kwon knows that Michael is going to Peking to treat a high-ranking general.
+Kwon forces Michael to contact Peking offering to release the train and its passengers in exchange for his son's freedom.